mmz33/mmz33.github.io/about.md

 layout: page
 ---

 I am currently working as a student research assistant at the Human Language Technology and Pattern Recognition Group at the RWTH Aachen University.
-My research interests are Automatic Speech Recognition, Natural Language Processing, and Machine Translation.
+My main research interests are Automatic Speech Recognition, Natural Language Processing, and Machine Translation.
+I am also interested in Computer Vision.
+I like to share what I learn and I am always open for discussion.

 ## Education